 - Mr A Rickard, Deputy Designated Safeguarding Lead/Parent Support Adviser

 - Mrs R Elliott, SENDCo: Deputy Designated Safeguarding Lead

-Should you have a concern about the welfare of a young person, you can access support by contacting the Designated Safeguarding Lead in the first instance or a member of the Child Protection team.
-Alternatively, you may wish to speak to the young person’s Form Tutor, Head of Year or Head of School who will contact the Child Protection Team, if appropriate.
+All students are aware that they can talk to their form tutor, any member of the pastoral or staff in the inclusion Unit if they are worried or concerned about themselves or a friend.
+Should parents have a concern about the welfare of a young person, they can access support by contacting the Designated Safeguarding Lead in the first instance or a member of the Safeguarding team.
+Alternatively, you may wish to speak to the young person’s Form Tutor, Head of Year who will contact the Safeguarding Team, if appropriate.

 During periods of school closure, such as school holidays, you should contact North Yorkshire County Council whose details are given below.

 If you are worried about a child or a young person under the age of 18, you should contact the Children and Young People’s Service through the Multi Agency Screening Team (MAST).
 If your concern is outside of normal office hours, you should contact the emergency duty team.